0afcode/pdf-kit-table/README.md

 #### Generate pdf tables with javascript (PDFKIT plugin)
 Helps to draw informations in simple tables using pdfkit. #server-side.

-This repository is a ford from https://github.com/natancabral/pdfkit-table with a small dependency fix to allow it to run in older node environments.
+This repository is a fork from https://github.com/natancabral/pdfkit-table with a small dependency fix to allow it to run in older node environments.

 ## Examples